 Generally speaking, the bigger the driver the better as it will be more powerful and will deliver greater sound easier.
 The material from which the driver is made is also important.
-Titanium drivers seem to be the market leader currently but there is copper, aluminum, steel, and others which are good enough for most tasks.
+Titanium drivers seem to be the best on the market currently but there is copper, aluminum, steel, and others which are good enough for most tasks.

 Build Quality And Materials

 Most modern headphones are made from plastic.
 The ones which are sturdy usually have a steel or aluminum core which adds to their rigidity.
-High-grade plastic is an awesome material as it is light and flexible enough to withstand most hits and falls a normal headphone endures throughout its life.
+High-grade plastic is an awesome material as it’s light and flexible enough to withstand most hits and falls a normal headphone endures throughout its life.

-For a headphone to be comfortable enough to not tire you in a longer recording session it mustn’t weight more than 300-350 grams (or around 10 oz).
+For studio headphones to be comfortable enough to not tire you in a longer recording session it mustn’t weight more than 300-350 grams (or around 10 oz).
 As we said, plastic greatly contributes to the weight reduction most modern headphones have.

-When looking for a regular set of headphones this feature might not be on the first few places on your list but when browsing for a new DJ headphone you must shop to impress.
-Seek out headphones which will look professional and not outdated but at the same time do not forget the sound quality, as ultimately it is the main reason you will be getting the pair.
+When looking for a regular set of headphones, the design might not be that important, but when you’re shopping for the best headphones you must shop to impress.
+Seek out headphones which will look professional and not outdated but at the same time don’t forget the sound quality, as ultimately it’s the main reason you will be getting the pair.

-DJ headphones which are priced above 200-300 dollars often do not deliver the quality you’d expect at that price.
-In our opinion, the current best models are priced in the 100-250 dollars range.
+DJ studio headphones which are priced above 200-300 dollars often don’t deliver the quality you’d expect at that price.
+In our opinion, the current best models of headphones on the market are priced in the 100-250 dollars range.

 Over-Ear Vs. On-Ear